Contributions & Publications Activities & news Networks Laboratories of the Centre of Excellence for Sustainability

 Discover Compliance and Anticorruption Lab

 We aim to advance Education for Sustainable Development (ESD) as a way to empower stakeholders to build a more sustainable future.
-We use a holistic approach to ESD, including education for sustainability at the individual, organizational and systems level.
+We use a holistic approach to ESD, including education for sustainability at the individual, organisational and systems level.

 The use of natural resources continues to be one of the greatest sustainability challenges both on a corporate as well as a societal level.
 We research the sustainable and in particular the circular use of resources in production and consumption.